HosseinAgha/persian-katex-plugin/Readme.md

 ``` -->

 Finally you need to add the plugin to KaTeX before calling `katex.render`.
-Your final code should be like this:
+Your final code should be something like this:
 ```javascript
 import 'perisan-katex-plugin/dist/index.css';
 import katex from 'katex';